 Reach Out to the Attorneys at Blass Law to Get Started

-Contact the legal team at Blass Law today.
+If you have been arrested for a DWI, do not waste any time contacting Blass Law.
 We can help you to better understand the concept of an ALR hearing and how it can protect your right to drive after a DWI arrest.
 We can also take the lead in requesting these hearings and representing your interests before the court.

 Call or text 713-225-1900 or complete a Case Evaluation form